VeeramaniBagavathi/swagger-springboot/ReadMe.md

 use liverelod to automatically reload the page in browser.

-Added travis ci build config
+Added travis ci build config.